torcellite/gatech-cs6262-crawler/README.md

   1. [PhantomJS](http://phantomjs.org/download.html)
   2. Python 2.7

-Install all the python libraries using `pip install requirements.txt`
+Install all the python libraries using `pip -r install requirements.txt`

 ### Usage
 To crawl one domain like google.com: